 Goaltender Patrick Roy made history in the win, as well.
 He made 25 saves to become the first goaltender in NHL history to win at least 40 games with two different franchises.

 On May 30, 2018, the Capitals won their first-ever Stanley Cup Final game in franchise history.
 They beat the Vegas Golden Knights 3-2 to even up the championship series at one win apiece.
-After James Neal gives the Golden Knights an early 1-0 lead, the Capitals get three straight goals from Lars Eller, Alex Ovechkin and Brook Orpik.
+After James Neal gave the Golden Knights an early 1-0 lead, the Capitals got three straight goals from Lars Eller, Alex Ovechkin, and Brook Orpik.
 Vegas defenseman Shea Theodore cuts the lead to 3-2 just before the second intermission.

 Late in the third period, Alex Tuch thought he had the game-tying goal on his stick, but Braden Holtby and his paddle had a different idea.

 This was the Capitals’ first win in six Stanley Cup Final games after getting swept by the Detroit Red Wings in 1998 and losing Game 1 to the Golden Knights.

 Happy Birthday to You

 May 30 is not the most exciting day when it comes to NHL birthdays.
 There are just 19 current and former players to be born on this date.
 The group includes Gilles Villemure (81), Greg Joly (67), Jiri Slegr (50), David Warsofsky (31), and Scott Laughton (27).